-While they may not add more Michelin stars to Spain’s reputation as a food destination, they uphold the country’s excellence for local food and produce.
+While they may not add more Michelin stars to Spain’s reputation as a food destination, they uphold the country’s rich gastronomic heritage.

-Disclosure: Special thanks to Costa Brava Tourism Board for having us at these Costa Brava restaurants.
+Disclosure: Special thanks to Costa Brava Tourism Board for having us on these tours.
 All views and opinions expressed are our own.
 Full bellies and happy taste buds too.

 Claire is co-founder of Authentic Food Quest and a lover of simple and exquisite cuisine.
 Since 2015, with her partner, Rosemary, she has been traveling the world as a digital nomad, creating content about local food experiences.